 Almost as soon as we launch a program, there is demand for more.
 Now is a pivotal time for Yoga Seed.
 By sponsoring one of these developing programs or by donating today, you have a chance to directly affect the outcome of these very special programs.
 By investing in them, you invest in the well being of the neighborhood, the city, and greater awareness, wellness, happiness, stress reduction, pain reduction, healing of relationships, lesser rates of depression and anxiety, and greater harmony and peace on this planet.

-We currently have six directors on our board and are looking for a one more to join us.
+We currently have a seven member board.
 To learn more about each of our board members follow this link: Board of Directors.